 Validation of the manufacturing process is the ultimate goal of any validation policy, since it is the fundamental GMP requirement for demonstrating adequate process control and the ability to manufacture reproducible product with the established quality.

-The concept of validation has evolved dramatically over the last 20 years: Process Validation today should be understood, beyond the traditional ‘three consecutive batches’, as the documented evidence of a sound, scientific knowledge and process understanding, considering the product quality attributes, the process critical parameters, the embedded risks for the product and how these are prevented, throughout the complete product Life Cycle.
+The concept of validation has evolved significantly over the past 20 years.
+Today, process validation should be understood, beyond the traditional ‘three consecutive batches’, as the documented evidence of a solid scientific knowledge and understanding of the process, considering the critical parameters of the process and how these affect the quality attributes, the risks on the product and the process and the control mechanisms established for their prevention throughout their Lifecycle.

-Since FDA 2002 ‘Risk-based approach’ initiative to the present and the issuance of the latest FDA guideline (2011), EMA (2014) and the updating of Annex 15 of EU GMP, significant changes have been introduced in the interpretation and expectations of process validation.
-Indeed, the ‘three stages’ approach by the FDA, the consideration of the continued process verification or on-going process verification and the relevance given to the statistical treatment of process and product data is changing dramatically methodologies and approaches to tackle this essential GMP requirement
+From the FDA’s ‘Risk-based approach’ initiative in 2002 to the present day and with the entry into force of new FDA guidelines (2011), EMA (2014) and the update of EU GMP Annex 15, there have been significant changes in the validation of manufacturing processes.
+In fact, the “three-stages” approach, highlighting the incorporation of the ongoing process verification (EU) or continued process verification (FDA) stage and the relevance given to the statistical processing of process and product data, are dramatically changing methodologies and approaches to address this essential requirement of GMP.

-At TDV we have a wide international experience on Process Validation, endorsed by many successful projects, audits and inspections to our customers by the European authorities and the US FDA (Pre-Approval and Regular Inspections).
+At TDV we have an extensive experience at international level in Process Validation, supported by numerous projects and successful inspections of our customers by the European health authorities and the FDA (Pre-Approval / Regular Inspections), including among others:

-For further information about Process Validation, please contact :
+For more information on Process Validation, please contact